On This Page

 If the above does not work, then check if you have incompatible software installed on your computer.
 Sometimes these problems can be worked around, by temporarily or partially disabling the offending software.

-If the above does not work then switch from 32-bit Cygwin to 64-bit Cygwin, if your OS and CPU support that.
+If the above does not work then switch from 64-bit Cygwin to 32-bit Cygwin.

 - If you have other problems installing or using Cygwin, try looking through the Cygwin FAQ.
 If this does not help, then email the instructor with a description of the problem or ask a classmate to help you.
 Make sure you include any error messages with your description of the problem.
 Screen shots are also helpful.